-People without an account or members who have ran out of time passes aren’t able get access the wifi to buy more passes.
-They would need to use their phone or you would need to provide a tablet or similar device.
+Anyone without a Cobot membership or members who have run out of time passes cannot access the wifi to buy more passes.
+They would need to use their phone, or you would need to provide a tablet or similar device.

 Some people (depending on their operating system and version) will see a security warning when joining the wifi for the first time.
-On newer systems, the warning can be skipped.
-On older Windows versions it can’t be skipped.
+On newer systems, members can skip the warning.
+On older Windows versions, they can't skip it.
 Instead, people have to install a wifi profile, which you can generate here.

-Please check your router’s manual, and if you are still unsure consult a network specialist.
-The following vendors are known to provide routers and software that can be used with our RADIUS offering:
+Please check your router's manual, and if you are still unsure, consult a network specialist.
+The following vendors are known to provide routers and software that are compatible with our RADIUS offering:

 Ubiquiti (only the wifi access points via WPA2 Enterprise / IEEE 802.1X)